-We drew a conclusion that our case is obvious and there’s a potential demand for flexible monthly payments.
+We drew a conclusion that our case is evident, and there’s a potential demand for flexible monthly payments.

 Stage 2: Surrounded by data, hungry for insights

-There’s a clear overlap of every of the design stages.
+There’s a clear overlap in every of the design stages.
 It’s impossible to run research and collect data without generating insights on the spot, as long as the process involves the same people.
-The proper production of insights, however, requires an additional effort, and in our another UX workshop we defined proto-personas we could start the design process with.
+The proper production of insights, however, requires additional effort, and in another UX workshop, we defined proto-personas we could start the design process with.

 Personas are fictional characters created to represent a user type that might use the product.
-They are helpful hats reminding everyone in the company who are we designing (building) for, as well as what’s the best strategy to successfully respond to their needs.
+They are helpful hats reminding everyone in the company who we are designing (building) for, as well as what’s the best strategy to respond to their needs successfully.

 Stage 3: Practise safe design: use a concept

-For mobile apps the process is straightforward — it starts with sitemaps, user journeys, wireframes, and low fidelity prototypes.
+For mobile apps, the process is straightforward — it starts with sitemaps, user journeys, wireframes, and low-fidelity prototypes.
 The concept stage for Duesday started with whiteboard sketches as a communication tool between designers and stakeholders.
-Those quickly evolved to more detailed paper prototypes simulating the most obvious user journeys: sign-up and sign-in, the bill set up, payment time preferences.
+Those quickly evolved to more detailed paper prototypes simulating the most obvious user journeys: sign-up and sign-in, the bill set-up, and payment time preferences.

-Paper prototypes are particularly interesting as they are very powerful (allowing simulations of both screens and their additional layers, such as dropdowns, pop-ups, error messages), and simple at the same time — enabling designers the freedom of movement.
-If needed they can be quickly digitised all while maintaining and even enhancing their interactivity — with InvisionApp for example.
+Paper prototypes are particularly interesting as they are very powerful (allowing simulations of both screens and their additional layers, such as dropdowns, pop-ups, and error messages), and simple at the same time — enabling designers the freedom of movement.
+If needed, they can be quickly digitised, all while maintaining and even enhancing their interactivity — with InvisionApp, for example.

-Once we all knew we are on the same page and defined the links between individual key journeys, I moved onto Axure for fully digital interactive wireframes.
+Once we knew we were on the same page and defined the links between individual key journeys, I moved on to Axure for fully digital interactive wireframes.
 The target was to define and wireframe all screens and their possible key states, add buttons to link them with one another, come up with all variables we may need to simulate the experience and process the user input in a meaningful way.